Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Algorithm & Scramble
 The drivers of the archetype, both of which can be searched by [Radian](#Link-Monsters), and can recover themselves if a card on the field moves.
 They lock the player into activating only the effects of *Rubic* Monsters that turn.

-[Algorithm](#Spells) is the core of the archetype, comparable to [Sky Striker Mobilize – Engage!](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) or [Meteonis Drytron](https://yugipedia.com/wiki/Meteonis_Drytron), and once in circulyzacion reliably provides a search and move each turn, not to mention recovering a banished *Rubic* card – though if there is a lack of them, looping it back each turn may prove difficult.
+[Algorithm](#Spells) is the core of the archetype, comparable to [Sky Striker Mobilize – Engage!](https://yugipedia.com/wiki/Sky_Striker_Mobilize_-_Engage!) or [Meteonis Drytron](https://yugipedia.com/wiki/Meteonis_Drytron), and once in circulation reliably provides a search and move each turn, not to mention recovering a banished *Rubic* card – though if there is a lack of them, looping it back each turn may prove difficult.
 This card gives the archetype its consistency (in searching *exactly* the card needed), versatility (in searching *any* card needed), and most importantly, longevity, continually searching and recovering cards no matter what the opponent does to them.

-Scramble, while inconspicuous at first, can become immensely powerful in conjuncion with other cards.
-Moving *Rubic* Monsters triggers many of their effects, both advancive and disruptive.
+Scramble, while inconspicuous at first, can become immensely powerful in conjunction with other cards.
+Moving *Rubic* Monsters triggers many of their effects, both beneficial and disruptive.
 Moving the opponent’s cards can disrupt Link swarm strategys, and trigger the disruptive effects of the *Rubic* [Xyz Monsters](#Xyz-Monsters).
 If [Plane](#Spell-Support) is active, Scramble can even provide protection to Rubic cards.
 And unlike Algorithm, Scramble can be used during both player’s turns, giving fast effect movement every turn.

 <table>
   <tr>